-This question is in the forefront of the Vestry’s mind and will be closely monitored.
-If the experience is that a single service is too full, the question of splitting into two services will be addressed (with growing the volunteer base as a determining factor).
-An additional service could be added as soon as mid-summer or early fall.
+This question remains in the forefront of the Vestry’s mind and is being closely monitored.
+If the experience is that a single service is too full, the question of adding an additional Sunday Mass will be addressed (with growing the volunteer base as a determining factor).

 Why is the service time changing to 9:30am?

 Many area churches who offer a single Sunday morning service do so at 9:30am.
 The Vestry agrees that 9:30am is a reasonable compromise for a single service (which also takes into account the wide range of parishioner feedback).

 Yes!
 The online “Solemn Blog Mass” is here to stay.
 Please continue to share this digital resource!

 How about Saturday evening and daily masses?